Before you start:

 - Therefore, if you have a high-traffic website and large database to process this might cause a load on your server — consider another method to use. (to split it in chunks and to make sure it only fired once).

 Bulk delete tags in WordPress

 Delete tags with no posts

-*The same way you can delete tags which are not related to specific cpt.
+*The same way you can delete tags that are not related to a specific CPT.
 Just replace

 'post_type' => 'post' with your custom post type name